alexfernandez/alexfernandez.github.io/2017/origins-language.md

 when hominins started to hunt in groups, which may have been
 [around two million years ago](http://www.nature.com/news/homo-erectus-footprints-hint-at-ancient-hunting-party-1.17346).
+(2 Mya).
 But even such a simple language would also have been useful in foraging.
-An educated guess might thus be that a million years ago (i.e. during the reign of _Homo Erectus_) hominins could profer single consonants and combine them into simple sentences.
+An educated guess might thus be that a million years ago (1 Mya) hominins could profer single consonants and combine them into simple sentences.
+We can thus identify the rise of _Homo Erectus_ with the appearance of proper language.

 ### Double Consonant Syllables